-We recommend our patients undergo both the executive physical and the full body scan, as both give a complimentary picture of your health.
-Please note that executive physicals are not covered by insurance, but may be covered by your employer.
+We recommend our patients undergo both the comprehensive physical exam and the full body scan—our executive physical—as they combine to give a complimentary picture of your health.
+Please note that this is not covered by insurance, but may be covered by your employer.

 Our full body scan isn’t one-size-fits-all.
 We use MRI, CT, and Ultrasound to get a holistic picture of your health.

 The entire process lasts only three hours, and includes a consultation before and after to discuss the tests and the results.
 These tests are not covered by insurance.

 |Calcium Coronary CT||✔️|

 Full Body Scan: $7500